Deep Learning Methods and Applications for Region of Interest Detection in Dermoscopic Images: Methodology

 \subsection{Deep Learning Methods for ROI Detection}

-We used the Tensorflow object detection API \cite{huang2016speed} that provides an open source framework that makes it very convenient to design and build various object localization models.

-The Faster RCNN \cite{ren2015faster} is a region proposal network with three steps to provide faster and accurate box proposals and classify them as an object or background.
-First, CNN is used to extract the convolutional features from the input image.
+The Faster R-CNN \cite{ren2015faster} is a region proposal network that uses three steps to provide faster and more accurate box proposals and classifies them as an object or background.
+First, a convolutional neural network (CNN) is used to extract the convolutional features from the input image.
 Second, box proposals of different aspects are generated based on the features.
 Finally, box proposals are fed to CNN for classification and regression.
-The classification task predicts whether the box proposals contain an object or not and regression further improves the location of box proposals.

-Single Shot Multibox Detector (SSD) \cite{liu2016ssd} is a recent meta-architecture for the object localization which uses a single stage convolutional neural network to predict classes directly and anchor offsets without the need of a third stage as used in Faster-RCNN \cite{ren2015faster}.
-The SSD meta-architecture can produce anchors much faster than other object localization networks which makes it more suitable for the mobile platforms which have limited resources than computers.

-For this work, we propose the use of InceptionV2 as a base network for feature extractor and classification of anchor boxes with all meta-architectures as mentioned above for the ROI lesions detection.
-We chose Inception-V2 network as it provides a balanced trade-off between speed and accuracy that is appropriate for the implementation of a smartphone application using these algorithms.
-In general, the object localization network consists of three stages to produce ROI detection \cite{ren2015faster}.
-These stages are briefly explained below:
+The classification task predicts whether the box proposals contain an object or not, and regression further improves the location of box proposals.
+In general, the object detection network consists of three stages to produce ROI detection \cite{ren2015faster}.
+These stages are briefly explained below.